zamkara/Pixeld/README.md

 ## 🌐 Abstract

 PixelDrain is a fast and privacy-friendly file sharing service. `pixeld` wraps around its API to allow developers and command-line users to quickly interact with their PixelDrain account without relying on a graphical interface.
-Built for speed and simplicity, `pixeld` supports multi-file operations and offers a progress bar with upload speed and percentage.
+Built for speed and simplicity, `pixeld` supports multi-file operations.

 ## ✨ Features